mohan-mu/angular-translation-for-a-site/README.md

 ```
 ---
 # Extracting text
-	* run 'sudo grunt extract'
+* run `sudo grunt extract`

-	* that command  will create a file called template.pot in a folder  called "po"
+* above command  will create a file called template.pot in a folder called "po"

 * then you need to convert this .pot file into .po file ,so use a editor called Poedit
-	here select new translation  choose template.pot file and then choose the language you wanna translate  then  choose  file -->  SaveAs "nameoflanguage.po"
+	here select new translation  choose template.pot file and then choose the language you wanna translate  then  choose  file -->  SaveAs `nameoflanguage.po`

 * navigate to google Translator Toolkit site  then uplode saved .po file  select the language  you want to translate  and then choose next   --> no thanks

 * you will see the table which contains NAME  	WORDS LANGUAGE LAST MODIFIED  STATUSselect the row that your filename has , in a new window the translated text appears verify it then click on  complete button then you need to download translated file this is done by choosing file --> download  download it in to po folder

-	*  run 'sudo grunt compile'  if its done successfully  navigate to /translations/translations.js you will see all translated texts verify if everything is correct and also you can see that language code i.e 1st argument in  gettextCatalog.setStrings example: hi,kn,en,es....
+*  run `sudo grunt compile` if its done successfully  navigate to /translations/translations.js you will see all translated texts verify if everything is correct and also you can see that language code i.e 1st argument in  gettextCatalog.setStrings example: hi,kn,en,es....

 ---